ooni/netx/README.md

 go build -v ./cmd/httpclient
 ```

-Both commands will provide useful help messages when run with `-h`.
+Both commands will provide useful help messages when run with `-help`.
 When
 run without arguments they run against default input suitable to show
 at a first glance their functionality.